breki/demeton/pomodoro-Demeton.md

-﻿- move alpha compositing to its own module
+﻿- implement `alphaCompositingOver` function
+    - it should use parallelization over rows
+- move the new stuff to the production project
+- use it in the command instead of the existing code

+## Fri 25.10.
-- start preparing the shader pipeline framework
+- Implemented a prototype shader pipeline framework.

 ## Thu 24.10.
 - Written property tests for alpha compositing.